furwee/RCTCS/README.md

 - a SparkFun Pro Micro
 - Adafruit LSM6DS3TR-C + LIS3MDL - Precision 9 DoF IMU (5543)
 - Breadboard w/ wires and a button
-- alternatively, get yourself a PCB w/ soldering equipment and a 5x5x1.2mm smd button of your own choice
+- alternatively, get yourself a PCB w/ soldering equipment and a 5x5x1.2mm smd button of your own choice (for quick reset)
 - USB micro USB cable (make sure it is not just a power cable)
+- 4 m2.5*8mm screw with individual nuts if you are going for pcb
+- a couple pin headers

 ## What is the control loop?
 1: read the IMU's data and get acX, acY and gyZ